First, let me start with a disclaimer. We don’t have all the answers.

 - Flexible workplace – Our start times and finish times are dependent on our customers; we don’t have a time clock.
 Commitment to the business is essential, however having a flexible work environment allows staff to not feel they are being torn in different directions eg work/home/children’s events/social etc. Work from home, office or customer site.
 Every day will be dependent on what you need to get done

 - Feedback – Everyone has a say, and there are heaps of opportunities to be heard.
-Annual surveys just don’t cut it when you are looking to be a forward thinking, proactive workplace
+Annual surveys just don’t cut it when you are looking to be a forward-thinking, proactive workplace

 - Unnecessary personnel policies – Sure, we have the essential compliance policies to ensure fairness, diversity, workplace health & safety are of paramount importance.
 But we don’t feel we need to document basic manners, trust, respect and harmony.
 Either you live and breathe our values, or you work somewhere else.

-- Recruiting – Having the right people is the foundation to our success.
+- Recruiting – Having the right people is the foundation for our success.
 Recruitment consists of a 3 step process.
 Just as important as having the right skills with the right experience; when we look at hiring new people, we ensure that they have the same values.

 - No performance reviews – Goals and success points are necessary for individuals as well as the business; judgement meetings with a KPI score are not.
 Having conversations on a regular basis, talking through the challenges and resetting goals are proactive measures to keep everyone on track and loving what they do.